 "And woe upon the people of Absalom, for on that same Sunday morning that Don Carlos rode into town, so too arrived Don Enrique de Espada, Il Lupo Bianco, the infamous Baron of Bones up and down the Wide Western Frontier..."

-In the sin-ridden town of Absalom, two demonic robber barons play a very strange game of chess for very high stakes.
+In the sin-ridden town of Absalom, two sinister robber barons play a strange game of chess for very high stakes.
 Packed with physical antics, song, dance, a live Spaghetti Western band, and a barrage of Faulkner references; "Goodnight, Absalom!" examines the big business of cultural polarization in America with a uniquely dark wit.

 Ani Banani has worn almost every hat the theater has to offer, from actor to sound/lighting tech to stage hand to set designer to stage manager to producer, but lately she's been putting much of her energy toward playing music on carpentry tools, especially the ethereal hand saw.
 She plays and sings-her-heart-out with Bellingham bands, Hot Damn Scandal and the Best Intentions, as well as various other projects.